Everything to Know About Steel French Doors

 Keeping your steel French doors clean is incredibly easy.
 All you need is a soft cloth or sponge and a gentle cleaning solution—a simple mix of mild soap and water works perfectly.
 Gently wipe down the door surface to remove any dust, dirt, or grime.
 It’s best to avoid abrasive cleaners or rough scrubbing pads, as these can scratch the finish and damage the door's protective coating.
 Once you’re done washing, be sure to rinse the door with clean water and dry it thoroughly with another soft cloth.
 This final step is important for preventing water spots and keeping moisture away from the steel.

-Check Your Weatherstripping and Seals
+How to Check and Maintain Your Seals

 The weatherstripping around your doors is a small detail that plays a huge role in your home's energy efficiency.
 These seals are what keep drafts, rain, and dust from getting inside.
 A couple of times a year, take a moment to inspect the weatherstripping around the door frame and the glass panes.
 Look for any signs of wear and tear, like cracks, brittleness, or areas where it might be peeling away.
 If you notice any damage, it’s a good idea to replace the weatherstripping promptly.
 This simple fix will help maintain a tight seal, keeping your home comfortable and your energy bills down.